openfga/cli/README.md

       define can_write: owner or can_write from parent define can_share: owner

+# tuple_file: ./tuples.yaml # global tuples that would apply to all tests, optional
 tuples: # global tuples that would apply to all tests, optional
   - user: folder:1
     relation: parent